gpstar81/GPStar-proton-pack/WIRELESS_OPERATION.md

 This guide will cover the web interface available via an ESP32 chip used as either the **Attenuator** or **Wireless Adapter** devices, and is capable of controlling some operations of your Proton Pack and Neutrona Wand.

+Before proceeding, it is worth noting that the ESP32 device is only capable of operating on the 2.4GHz band for WiFi communications.
+While it does support the 801.11B, G, and N networking standards, any computer/phone/tablet which connects to this device as it's network or will be connected to by this device as a client must offer the 2.4GHz frequency.
+For secured networks, only the WPA2 standard is allowed.

 ## Firmware Flashing

 Please see the [ATTENUATOR_FLASHING](ATTENUATOR_FLASHING.md) guide for details on compiling and/or uploading software to your Wireless Adapter controller.